JosephShenton/Guava/README.md

 * Bulk Resign
   - Resigning a huge amount of IPAs has never been easier.
 * Certificates
-  - We provide revokes and signed certificates for use with 420 Signer.
+  - We provide revokes and signed certificates for use with Guava.
 * Ads
   - Easily integrate Google Admob or AppNext advertisments into signed apps.
 * Tweak Injection